inmanta/inmanta-core/docs/administrators/operational_procedures.rst

 ++++++++++

 1. Cross check all settings in the environment settings tab with the development team.
-2. Verify that environment safety setting are on (should always be the case)
+2. Verify that environment safety settings are on (should always be the case)

    * `purge_on_delete = False`
    * `protected_environment = True`